 NATIVE PLANT LANDSCAPING WORKSHOPS

-Our next Fall Workshop will be held in September.
-After a day of presentations from numerous experts speaking from all angles on the subject, participants across the county have been inspired to plant or make improvements to a native garden.
+Our next Fall Workshop, the The Resilient California Native Garden will be held on Saturday, September 14 in Hillcrest.
+The workshop will be a day of presentations from numerous experts speaking from all angles on the subject.
+Many participants across the county have been inspired to plant or make improvements to a native garden after attending our workshops.

 • Provide a full day of lectures and demonstrations